-Using the most realistic upper limits of disturbance effect (6 hour) and probability of disturbance (0.1), the result was a 2.2% increase in calf mortality rate.
+Using the most realistic upper limits of disturbance effect (6 hour) and probability of disturbance (0.1), the result was no significant change in calf mortality rate from the undisturbed simulation.

 Due to the uncertainty in how porpoises use the area, scenarios were explored with more extreme values (for which there is little scientific evidence to support).
-If these severe assumptions hold, the maximum increase in calf mortality rate was 3.3% under the assumptions that disturbance caused a 6h reduction in foraging and that reduction applied to 20% of the simulated individuals.
+If these severe assumptions hold, the maximum increase in calf mortality rate was 2% under the assumptions that disturbance caused a 6h reduction in foraging and that reduction applied to 20% of the simulated individuals.
 This is however highly unrealistic given the evidence presented above for the likely limits of disturbance effect and probability of disturbance.